Austria

 Additional background

 According to the Austrian National Youth Council (BJV), it is time for "less announcements and more actions" from the federal government.
 As reported by APA-OTS in July 2022, more speed is needed in the implementation of specific projects, particularly in light of the numerous crises currently characterising the lives of young people.
 Fiona Herzog, BJV Chairwoman stated: "So far, only a fifth of the measures relevant to children and young people have been implemented in the government program."
 She stressed the need to play catch-up, especially in the area of mental health of children and young people.
 Although the government's "Healthy Out of the Crisis" project is an important investment, it needs to go further.
 She noted that the program covers only a tenth of the need for therapy places, and even more concerning is the fact that some federal states have no panel doctors for child and adolescent psychiatry.
+In particular in light of the increasing importance of mental and physical health for young Austrians, as shown by the 8th report on the situation of Austrian youth, this remains a significant challenge.
 Other issues needing swift attention are educational reforms, the massive burden of inflation, child welfare and action on climate change.
 Herzog warned that young people have lost significant confidence in policymakers and that key projects must be pushed into the forefront to regain their trust.

 Sources